thisismygithubok/DD_Bot/README.md

 ### If you like my work, feel free to buy me a coffee
 <p>
 <br><a href="https://www.buymeacoffee.com/assaro"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="assaro" /></a></p>

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.

+## Attribution

+This project is a fork of the original repository by https://github.com/Assaro/DD_Bot.
+Significant modifications have been made by https://github.com/thisismygithubok/DD_Bot on 1 Feb 2025.
+Changes include: Added categories/sections based on container labels.